Rhodesia Regiment 1899-1981 by Peter Baxter, Hugh Bomford, Gerry van Tonder et al

 Ring Tones for your cellphone Please note that some internet viewers will not display the images and sound files below - we are working on the problem

 When purchased we wil send you the MPEG file by email attachment.
-You will need to be able to connect your phone to your PC in order to be able to save it to your phone.

 Ring Tones: Green Leader - play sample below The Saints - play sample below Sweet Banana - play sample below

 "Medem, the phone" - play sample below Rhodesian National Anthem - play sample below

 RAR Rifle Range - play sample below (this is part of an actual sound track recorded by Martim Craemer at Depot RAR as part of a film documentary)

 Alert tones: MAG - play sample below (this is part of an actual sound track recorded by Martim Craemer at Depot RAR as part of a film documentary)

 The Royal Rhodesian Air Force - film clips from the Federation days includes various parades, aircraft flying display, Sir Roy Welensky.
 Run time approximately 15 minutes.
 DVD PAL format.

 The original 8mm films were donated by Chuck Osborne to the Rhodesian Services Association who funded the recovery and conversion to digital format by Park Road Productions which is connected to Sir Peter Jackson and the Weta Group in Wellington NZ.
 Harmon Cusack MLM of Msasa Enterprises in South Africa then put it to DVD format for us free of charge.

 This footage was professionaly filmed.
 It has no original audio track, Msasa have put musical track as a background.
 The resultant picture quality is good considering the age of the material.
 There are some good aerial views of Salisbury.
 A great piece of unique history.

 Farming Rhodesia featuring The See-Saw Years and A Reason to Care.
 DVD PAL format